DND-IT/dnd-iframe-messaging/README.md

 ## Scripts needed by content in the iframe
 All relevant code for the iframe side is in `src/child`.
 There is a rollup script (build-dist.rollup.config.js) which can be used to build a minified version of the child code.

 Currently we build a script that includes the autofit plugin.
+This is availlable under:

+- https://files.publishing.tamedia.ch/_static/dnd_iframe_autofit_child.js (beware that this is sometimes blocked by adblockers, as it's under a different domain than the parent page)
+- each tenant, for example: https://www.tagesanzeiger.ch/_static/dnd_iframe_autofit_child.js

-## Code needed by the parent (usually weblient)
+## Code needed by the parent (usually weblient/[DISCO])
 All the relevant code for the parent is in `src/parent`.
 There is a also a react component in `src/parent/react/IFrameWithMessaging.jsx` which can be included in any react webclient or which can be used as an example to implement your own component.

 There is a rollup script (build-npm.rollup.config.js) which prepares the code for the npm package.